Taking Care of Your Emotional Health During COVID-19

 This information was primarily collected from The Centre for Disease Control and Prevention

 It is natural to feel stress, anxiety, grief, and worry during and after a disaster.
 Everyone reacts differently, and your feelings will change over time.
 Resist the temptation to make yourself wrong for your stress.
+If you have been losing your energy and feeling stressed out lately and you need help to achieve optimal health, visit functional-medicine.associates and contact them for a consultation.
 Notice and accept how you feel and know that your emotions are temporary.
 Taking care of your emotional health will help you think clearly and react accordingly to protect yourself and your family.
 Self-care will help both your coping and your long-term recovery.
 People with pre-existing mental health conditions should continue with their treatment plans during this time and monitor for any new symptoms.

 Steps to cope with a distress:

 - Take care of your body– Eat healthy regular well-balanced meals, exercise regularly, and get plenty of sleep.
-Avoid alcohol, tobacco, and other drugs.
+If you are looking for CBD products to help you with your physical and mental needs, visit https://pacificgreens.co/.

 - Connect with others– Share your concerns and how you are feeling with friends or family.
 Maintain healthy relationships.
 Use technology and build a strong support system.